 Constructing nonbusiness assets.
-If you build nonbusiness property (i.e., a home), or have assets built for you, the expenses you
+If you build nonbusiness property (i.e., a home), or have assets built for you, the expenses you pay for this construction are part of your cost basis.
+Some of these expenses include:

 - 1) Land,

 - 2) Materials and supplies,

 - 3) Architect's fees,

 - 4) Building permits,

 - 5) Payments to contractors,

 - 6) Payments for rental equipment, and

 - 7) Inspection fees.